nasa/cumulus/docs/deployment/README.md

 ### Credentials

 * [CMR](https://earthdata.nasa.gov/about/science-system-description/eosdis-components/common-metadata-repository) username and password.
-Can be excluded if you are not exporting metadata to CMR.
+CMR credentials must be provided if you are exporting metadata to CMR with EarthData Client Login authentication.
 More information about CMR configuration can be found [here](./config_descriptions#cmr).
+* [Launchpad](https://launchpad.nasa.gov).
+Launchpad credentials must be provided if you are exporting metadat to CMR with Launchpad authentication.
+More information about CMR Launchpad authentication and configuration can be found [here](./config_descriptions#launchpad).
 * [EarthData Client login](https://earthdata.nasa.gov/about/science-system-description/eosdis-components/earthdata-login) username and password.
 User must have the ability to administer and/or create applications in URS.
 It's recommended to obtain an account in the test environment (UAT).

 ### Needed Git Repositories